-This is why I am tremendously grateful for the individuals who are providing high-quality, accurate information about these systems.
+This is why I am tremendously grateful for the individuals who are providing high-quality, accurate resources about these systems.
 And fortunately, this list is growing every day.
 Yet, it can still be a bit challenging to find reputable African spiritualists sometimes.
 Let’s face it, African spirituality is no different than other religions and spiritual practices in this regard.
-There are some amazing people who provide outstanding services in the African spiritual community.
+Some amazing people provide outstanding services in the African spiritual community.

 RECOGNIZING SCAMMERS IN AFRICAN SPIRITUALITY

-These individuals usually start by telling the person that they “see” some type of issue that the person is dealing with.
-It is usually a matter of urgency that the person deals with the issue right away.
+These individuals usually start by telling the person that they “see” some issue that the person is dealing with.
+It is typically a matter of urgency.
 They often use scare tactics claiming the person will die or suffer greatly if they don’t deal with the issue.
 Of course, the scammer has the solution to their problem.
-And they can give it to the person right away for a price, of course.
+And they can give it to the person immediately for a price, of course.

 Qualified diviners with good customer service skills don’t have to solicit in this way.
 Real diviners usually don’t even have time for this type of interaction.
-They are typically so overwhelmed with clients or busy developing their skills that they have little time to be in someone’s DM.
+They are typically so overwhelmed with clients or busy developing themselves that they have little time to be in someone’s DM.

 - Asking for absorbent amounts of money